lyndon025/playtested/src/content/article/2022-12-09-an-amazing-space-colony-survival-game--ixion---review.md

 ---
-title: "An amazing space colony survival game | IXION - Review"
+author: lyndonguitar
+category: Review
-description: "IXION is a new science fiction space opera, wrapped in a game where you need to manage your state of the art colony ship “Tiqqun”.
-To ensure the survival of humanity amidst the treacherous nature of space, and maybe explore the cosmos and find a new habitable planet for them to colonize."
+description: IXION is a new science fiction space opera, wrapped in a game where you need to manage your state of the art colony ship “Tiqqun”.
+To ensure the survival of humanity amidst the treacherous nature of space, and maybe explore the cosmos and find a new habitable planet for them to colonize.
+featured: false
 pubDate: 2022-12-09
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ixion"]
+tags:
-featured: false
+- taptap
+- ixion
-thumb: "/images/reviews/2022-12-09-an-amazing-space-colony-survival-game--ixion---review-0.avif"
+thumb: /images/reviews/2022-12-09-an-amazing-space-colony-survival-game--ixion---review-0.avif
+title: An amazing space colony survival game | IXION - Review
 ---

 <div class="gallery">